apache/flink/README.md

 Don’t hesitate to ask!

-Contact the developers and community on the [mailing lists](https://flink.apache.org/community.html#mailing-lists) if you need any help.
+Contact the developers and the community on the [mailing lists](https://flink.apache.org/community.html#mailing-lists) if you need any help.

 [Open an issue](https://issues.apache.org/jira/browse/FLINK) if you find a bug in Flink.